I am one of those who clamour for more media coverage on local football.

 - With the spotlights constantly hogging towards their run-up against Croatia, England (yes, aren't they being "another" national team of Singapore?) failed to make the cut to Euro2008.

-- And our very own Lions quietly made it to the top 20 of Asian World Cup qualifier, with scarce media attention.
+- And our very own Lions quietly made it to the top 20 of the Asian World Cup qualifier, with scarce media attention.

 It was a welcome antidote to disillusioned fans then as Singapore football was declared "dead" after the team were condemned to Division Two of the Malaysian League.